sustainlab-group/mapillarygcn/README.md

 ## Interpretability

-We procduced our feature importance with x and tree visualizations with y.
+We produced our feature importance with x and tree visualizations with y.

 ## Contributing

-> 📋Pick a licence and describe how to contribute to your code repository.
+> 📋Pick a license and describe how to contribute to your code repository.